Smoothex/awt-interactive-display-ads/ad-app/README.md

 'main.js' uses the initial implementation of the 'da_library.js' that does not includes any functionality or interaction with remote control, therefore 'old_main.js' is kept to show an example for using remote control events.

+It can be discussed if a animated transition is good idea for the ads.